-

 Is a Kitchen Ceiling Light Better Than a Pendant?

 Yes—if you want maximum functionality and even illumination without sacrificing space.
 A ceiling light spreads light wider and sits closer to the ceiling, so it fills the room without obstructing circulation routes.
-A pendant can be excellent over a table or island, but as the only light source in a kitchen it often creates shadows on worktops.
+A pendant lamp can be excellent over a table or island, but as the only light source in a kitchen it often creates shadows on worktops.

 In practice, a layered lighting plan works best: